-This boundary amendment is intended to achieve the Board's objective of relieving potential overcrowding at Nancy Ryles, which has and is likely to continue to experience enrollment growth in the future.
-The area to be transferred is currently the site of two proposed residential housing projects, with expected completion in the next 3-5 years.
-The area currently consists of large lot development and vacant parcels, and is relatively sparsely populated.
-The students currently residing in this area will be offered the opportunity to remain at Nancy Ryles through 5th grade (including bus transportation), or to enroll at Hazeldale.
-Students who move to the area after the date of the boundary adoption will attend Hazeldale.
+This boundary amendment is intended to achieve the Board objective of relieving potential overcrowding at Nancy Ryles, which has and is likely to continue to experience enrollment growth in the future.
+The area to be transferred is currently the site of four major residential housing projects, with expected completion over the next few years.
+Additional capacity may exist for future development in the area.

+The area currently consists of large lot development and vacant parcels, and is relatively sparsely populated, with a handful of current elementary students currently attending Nancy Ryles elementary.
+Those students will be offered the opportunity to remain at Nancy Ryles through 5th grade (including bus transportation), or to enroll at Cooper Mountain.
+Students who move to the area after the date of the boundary adoption will attend Cooper Mountain.